+All code, data, and benchmarks used in this study are publicly available and open source (MIT) licensed at \url{https://github.com/BosqueLanguage/BosqueCore}.

 The goal of the \bosque project is to create a programming system that is optimized for reasoning -- by humans, symbolic analysis tooling, and AI agents (Large Language Models in particular)~\cite{bosque}.
 The approach taken by \bosque is to identify and remove features or concepts that complicate various forms of reasoning and that are frequent causes of software faults, increase the effort required for a developer (or AI agent) to reason about and implement functionality in an application, or complicate automatically reasoning about a program.
-Although the initial motivation of this work was focused on software assurance and quality, these same simplifications also provide strong guarantees about how memory can be allocated, organized, and used at runtime as well!
+Although the initial motivation of this work was focused on software assurance and quality, these same simplifications also provide strong guarantees about how memory can be allocated, organized, and used at runtime as well\rvc{.}{!}

 At the core of \bosque is a let-based functional language with a nominal type system for declaring datatypes.
-A sample \bosque program for computing the largest low-high tempurature range in a list is shown in \Cref{fig:temp-range}.
+A sample \bosque program for computing the largest low-high temperature range in a list is shown in \Cref{fig:temp-range}.

 The first declaration in the code in \Cref{fig:temp-range} is a type declaration for a new type \cf{Fahrenheit} that is an alias for the \cf{Int} type.
 This allows the creation of a new type that is distinct from \cf{Int} but has the same (efficient) underlying representation.
 Next is a \cf{entity} declaration of a composite datatype \cf{TempRange} that has two fields: \cf{low} and \cf{high}, both of type \cf{Fahrenheit}.
 The \cf{invariant} declaration ensures that the \cf{low} field is always less than or equal to the \cf{high} field whenever a \cf{TempRange} value is created.